sjelms/bibtex-to-markdown/titles/@Davis2022-wq.md

 ---

 > [!bibliography]
 > Davis, Brent, Krista Francis.
-Unknown Year.
-“Expert–Novice -  Discourses on Learning in Education.” . https://learningdiscourses.com/discourse/expert-novice/
+2022. “{Expert–Novice}: Discourses on Learning in Education.” [[Discourses on Learning in Education]]. https://learningdiscourses.com/discourse/expert-novice/

 > [!abstract]
 > The Expert–Novice literature explores the realization that the main difference between expert and novice performance is principally a matter of knowing differently rather than knowing more.
 Most commentators attribute differences between an expert’s fluid competencies and a novice’s more tentative abilities to the fact that the expert’s are memory-based (and…